+Requested Funding

-Requested Funding Total Funding +\$214,200 \$743,400
+Total Funding \$743,400

-Job Job Description Type of Training Estimated No. of Trainees Range of Hours Average Post- No. Class / Lab СВТ Cost per Trainee Retention Wage 1 Priority Retrainee Computer Skills, 700 8-200 0 \$1,062 \$11.17 HUA Mgf.
-Skills RESPOND Weighted Avg: 59
+Job Type of Estimated Range of f Hours Average Post- No. Job Description ob Description Training Tr Class / Lab CBT Cost per Trainee Retention Wage 1 Priority Retrainee Computer Skills, 700 8-200 0 \$1,062 \$11.17 HUA RESPOND Cont.
+Imp., Mgf.
+Skills Weighted Avg: 59

-Minimum Wage by County: (HUA) \$11.17 per hour for Fresno and Kern counties Health Benefits: \boxtimes Yes \square No This is employer share of cost for healthcare premiums - medical, dental, vision.
-Used to meet the Post-Retention Wage?: ⊠ Ye s 🗌 No Up to \$2.17 per hour may be used to meet the Pos st-Retention Wage.
-Wage Range by Occupation Occupation Title Wage Range
+Minimum Wage by County: (HUA) \$11.17 per hour for Fresno and Kern counties

+Health Benefits: Yes No This is employer share of cost for healthcare premiums - medical, dental, vision.

+Used to meet the Post-Retention Wage?: ⊠ Yes □ No

+Wage Range by Occupation

+Occupation Title Wage Range

-Administrative Support Staff Customer Service Staff
+Administrative Support Staff

+Customer Service Staff

+Maintenance/Engineer Staff

+Production Worker

+Production Support Staff

+Manager/Supervisor

+It is a condition of the contract that the trainees in this Job Number will never be paid less than the State or local minimum wage rate, as in effect at the end of retention (Final Payment) regardless of the wage expressed in this table.
+The highest minimum wage rate will prevail.
+The Production Worker wage rate rose from \$9 to \$10 effective January 1, 2016 in keeping with state law.